krugergui/bellabeat/README.md

 # BellaBeat

-Is this study I analysed the public data of the FitBit trackers and suggested a feature improvement on automatic heart rate anomaly detection based on on the existing data.
+Is this study I analysed the public data of the FitBit trackers and suggested a feature improvement on automatic heart rate anomaly detection based on the existing data.

 The following tools were used:
 - Python